mesosphere/dcos-docs-site/pages/1.13/deploying-services/deployments/index.md

 - Upgrade
 - Scale

-Marathon deployments are active until the deployment finished successfully.
+Marathon deployments are active until the deployment finishes successfully.
 You can deploy multiple applications at the same time, but you cannot deploy the same application if it is already an active deployment.
 Multiple deployment requests for the same application will be rejected.

 # Dependencies